 Will the asbestos mess at least have the beneficial effect of changing firms' attitudes toward the risks of using asbestos-like products in the future?
 Unfortunately, neither liability nor regulation works very well when the harm that results from exposure has a long latency period like that of asbestos.
-Because managers tend to heavily discount the future, if they can increase profits for 20 or more years by using dangerous substances, they are likely to ignore the high price that their firms and society will eventually pay.
+Because managers tend to discount the future heavily, if they can increase profits for 20 or more years by using dangerous substances, heavy institutional pressure will exist to ignore the high price that their firms and society will eventually pay.